defactor-com/documentation/docs/smart-contracts/ERC20CollateralPool/introduction.md

 The pool allows lenders to claim rewards based on the amount they have lent plus a reward per token, which is calculated based on the lend and borrow activity on the pool.
 To do so, the pool must have finished the active period.

 The other action the user can interact with is `claim multiple`, it's the same as claim rewards with a minor difference.
-Instead of only claiming the rewards for a lending position, it'll claim all the rewards for all the lending positions the user has on the specified pool.
+Instead of only claiming the rewards for a lending position, it'll claim the reward for all the lending positions the user has on the specified pool.

 ![ERC20CollateralPool_claim_rewards](/img/flowchart/ERC20CollateralPool_claim_rewards.png)

 #### claim unliquidated collateral

-To reduce the risk of losing funds for lenders and keeping the pool as healthy as possible, the pools have the collateral tokens every borrower puts into them.
-If a borrower doesn't pay the loan, the pool will use the collateral to pay it, and the rest will be liquidated.
-If there is any left, the borrower can claim it back based on the amount of their collateral.
+To mitigate the risk of fund loss for lenders and maintain the health of the pool, collateral tokens are required from every borrower.
+In the event of a borrower's default on the loan, the pool will utilize the collateral to cover it, and any remaining amount will be liquidated.
+If there is a surplus after liquidation, the borrower can reclaim it based on the value of their collateral.

-> There is always a risk of losing funds tied to the market volatility for the collateralized assets.
+> It's important to note that there is always a risk of fund loss associated with market volatility for the collateralized assets.

 ![ERC20CollateralPool Claim Unliquidated Collateral](/img/flowchart/ERC20CollateralPool_claimunliquidatedcollateral.png)